- Capacity building

 The average donor retention rate across nonprofits hovers around 40-45%.
 This means that a significant portion of organizations’ existing donors feel less inclined to give year after year.
 Start identifying a good target donor retention rate for your nonprofit by first measuring your overall existing retention rate and comparing it to the 40-45% benchmark, and setting a goal against it!

 Donor retention statistics to keep an eye on

 Not only are nonprofits struggling to retain donors, but some donor segments are trickier to keep than others.
-In 2022, micro donors (who gave less than $100) decreased by 14.9%, and small donors (who gave between $100 and $499) decreased by 8.4%.
+In the third quarter of 2023, micro donors (who gave less than $100) decreased by 15.7% year over year, and small donors (who gave between $100 and $499) decreased by 7.9% year over year.
 Additionally, the retention rate for new donors dropped by 16.9%.

-While these donor retention statistics may seem daunting, there is room for improvement through more targeted and strategic engagement efforts.
+While the current donor retention statistics may seem daunting, there’s room for improvement through more targeted and strategic engagement efforts.
 By focusing on building strong relationships with donors, your nonprofit can create a loyal base of supporters who will continue to give in the future.

 5 ways nonprofits can improve donor retention rates

-If your nonprofit wants to reduce its reliance on costly donor acquisition and build a solid foundation for long-term donor retention, follow these tips:
+If your nonprofit wants to build a solid foundation for long-term donor retention, try these tips:

 - Track your retention rates.
 A surprising number of nonprofit development departments aren’t sure what their current donor retention rate for the year is.
 Staying updated on the status of your program’s retention is the first step to improving it.

 - Start with a donor stewardship program.
 Building donors’ loyalty to your organization means engaging them in a variety of ways outside of fundraising asks.
 This includes hosting donor appreciation events, sending personalized thank-you letters, and offering opportunities for continued engagement, such as volunteering or participating in surveys.